cu-numcomp/spring23-community-camerontredoux/proposal.md

 ## Software: _nalgebra_

 _nalgebra_ was created by [Dimforge](https://github.com/dimforge) and is a linear algebra library written in and for Rust.
 The library offers support for vectors, matrices, decompositions (Cholesky and QR), transformations, SVD, and a lot more.
+According to their website, _"It targets applications requiring efficient vector and matrix operations, as well as geometric transformations.
+It is designed to be fast and comprehensive."_ One of the many draws to Rust as a language is its performance (one of... many people would argue the language features, type system, and compiler are just as great), so it is only sensible to have a growing library of linear algebra tools in the Rust ecosystem. _nalgebra_ targets people in the data science and machine learning realm, as well as the graphics world (through nalgebra-glm).

 ### Stats